Diabetic Nutrition: A Healthy and Balanced Diet Matters

 • Use healthier oils such as canola, soy, olive, sunflower and peanut.

-• Replace coconut milk or coconut cream in cooking with low fat milk.
+• Replace coconut milk or coconut cream with low fat milk when cooking.

 • Replace meat in dishes with beans and bean products (e.g. tofu) on some days.